Andreas Ado

-Andreas Crismanto Ado (born 15 March 1997) is an Indonesian professional footballer who plays as a forward.
+Andreas Chrismanto Ado (born 15 March 1997) is an Indonesian professional footballer who plays as a winger or forward for Liga 2 club Adhyaksa.

 Club career

 PS Bengkulu

 He was signed for PS Bengkulu to play in Liga 2 in the 2017 season.
 He made 7 league appearances and scored 4 goals for PS Bengkulu.

 Persiwa Wamena

 In 2018, Andreas Ado signed a one-year contract with Indonesian Liga 2 club Persiwa Wamena.
 He made 10 league appearances and scored 2 goals for Persiwa Wamena.

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1.
 Ado made his debut on 18 October 2019 in a match against Persela Lamongan.
 On 15 October 2021, Ado scored his first goal for PSIS against Persik Kediri in the 21st minute at the Manahan Stadium, Surakarta.